 Mi-STAR at MSTA 2019

-Click here for a complete list of Mi-STAR sessions at MSTA 2019 on Sched.com - Conference attendees can click HERE to log in to the MSTA program on Sched.com and directly add Mi-STAR sessions to their schedule.
+Conference attendees can log on to the MSTA program on Sched.com and directly add Mi-STAR sessions to their schedule.

 Friday, March 1, 2019

 This presentation is based on a Mi-STAR Off-the-Shelf Lesson.
-Mi-STAR “Off-the-Shelf” lessons are a series of three-dimensional, standalone learning experiences available to teachers who have identified gaps in student understanding and skills related to the newly adopted Michigan Science Standards.
+Off-the-Shelf lessons are three-dimensional, standalone learning experiences that address gaps in student understanding and skills related to the Michigan Science Standards.
 Specifically, this lesson is designed to introduce systems thinking and modeling to students.

-Session Description: How can you implement student-driven learning and still stay in the driver’s seat?
-With your skillful facilitation and the Unit Bubble Map, you can help students make connections between their questions and the investigations they’re conducting, as well as supporting them to generate new questions as they work to solve a Unit Challenge.
+How can you implement student-driven learning and still stay in the driver’s seat?
+Using the Unit Bubble Map, you will learn how to help students connect their questions and their investigations, plus help them generate new questions as they work to solve a Unit Challenge.
 Walk away with a toolkit from the Mi-STAR curriculum to make student-driven instruction a reality for you and your students.

 Mi-STAR Information Session

-Session Description: Interested in getting the Mi-STAR curriculum and professional learning implemented in your school or district?
-Attend this session to discover what the Mi-STAR grades 6-8 science and engineering program offers, talk with a veteran teacher and program staff, and learn the simple steps to get your school or district up and running with Mi-STAR.
+Interested in implementing the Mi-STAR curriculum and professional learning in your school or district?
+Attend this session to discover what the Mi-STAR science and engineering program offers for grades 6–8, talk with a veteran teacher and program staff, and learn the simple steps to get your school or district up and running with Mi-STAR.

 Mi-STAR From a Teacher Perspective: Q&A with Veteran Mi-STAR Teachers

-Session Description: Explore the Mi-STAR curriculum from the perspective of teachers who have experience writing, piloting, and facilitating for the program.
+Explore the Mi-STAR curriculum from the perspective of teachers who have experience writing, piloting and facilitating for the program.
 Teachers and project staff will be there to listen, answer your questions, and increase your comfort level.
 Are you an experienced teacher?
 Please come and share your perspective, too!

 Saturday, March 2, 2019

-Session Description: Productive talk is an essential part of NGSS and the Mi-STAR curriculum experience.
+Productive talk is essential to the NGSS and Mi-STAR curriculum experience.
 Through discourse and teamwork, students will learn to construct explanations and support their thinking with evidence.
-They also learn to reflect, consider new evidence, and reevaluate their thinking.
-But, how do you ensure that students are focused and actively participating during this time?
+They also learn to reflect, consider new evidence and reevaluate their thinking.
+But how do you ensure that students are focused and actively participating during this time?
 This session will share some important strategies that will help you build a science community and promote equity and participation among students.